 About Tantrum Theater

 Tantrum was founded in the fall of 2015 by Ohio University’s College of Fine Arts.
-The theater is a professional company and serves as a training ground providing apprenticeships for students in the Theater Division.
+The theater is a professional company and serves as a training ground providing apprenticeships for students in the School of Theater.
 The name Tantrum Theater comes from a group of Ohio University graduate students who discovered that one of the collective names for a group of bobcats is a Tantrum.
 The mascot of Ohio University is the bobcat.
 Tantrum’s mission is to create and propel forward a resident professional theater company and training conservatory in a partnership with the Ohio University College of Fine Arts.

 - To connect and impact the Athens community through educational outreach and culturally diverse innovative programming that encompasses multiple theatrical disciplines